adrianhuebner/auth-server/REPORT.md

 * After that it is a little difficult to predict, it depends on the team and how many senior devs or others that there are for guidance

 #### Community Support and Adoption levels
-How popular is this framework?
-What big companies are running on it?
-How is it "seen" in the general JS community?
-Is there an active community of developers supporting and growing it?
 Oauth is a very popular framework; some big companies that are running it include Amazon, Facebook, Google, Instagram, etc. Oauth was first implemented in 2006 at Twitter, by August 2010, all third party Twitter applications have been required to use OAuth.
-THe OAuth 2.0 was introduced in October 2012.
+The OAuth 2.0 was introduced in October 2012.
+Oauth is supported in many different programming languages such as Java, .NET, Python, PHP, Swift, etc.

 ### Links and Resources
 * [framework](https://developer.yahoo.com/oauth/)